gotsunami/gitlab-copy/README.md

 ## Features

-Please note this is **beta** software.
 The following features are available:

 - Copy milestones if not existing on target
 - Copy all source labels on target